5 June 2022

 Some ominous signs in corporate culture include the following ones:

-It isn’t good if the CEO is a celebrity more than a manager.
+A ‘celebrity’ CEO is an issue.
 Managers working under a charismatic CEO tend to follow the leader and not question his thinking.
 The quality of decision-making declines, and the company loses a sense of competition and customer needs.

 The case of the rise and fall of SoftBank, led by its visionary CEO, Masayoshi Son, proves this point.
 The company managed to raise the largest VC fund in history, getting the backup from Saudi Arabia.
 According to various reports from its past employees, the most significant challenge its management faced for many years was how fast to spend the capital.